 In this article, we’ll explain what biweekly pay is, compare it with other payment schedules, discuss its pros and cons, and show you how to calculate it, helping you make informed decisions.
 Let’s dive in!

-Biweekly pay refers to a payroll schedule where employees receive their wages every two weeks.
-This payment cycle results in 26 paychecks per year.
+Biweekly pay is a payroll schedule where employees receive their wages every two weeks, resulting in 26 paychecks per year.
+This means that employees are paid on a set day every other week, such as every other Friday.

 The U.S. payroll compliance is governed by several federal and state laws to ensure employees are paid fairly and on time.
 The Fair Labor Standards Act (FLSA) sets basic rules for minimum wage, overtime, and recordkeeping.